Devotional Hinduism: Spiritually Connecting to God

-Mukul’s book touches the core of Hindu spirituality by presenting its devotional feel, which involves directly connecting to God through the surrender of everyday actions (karma yoga) or a love affair with the Divine (bhakti yoga).
-While exploring the spiritual choices that are available to practicing Hindus, techniques that can be used for remembering God, and how we relate to Nature, Devotional Hinduism offers tips to college students and employees seeking to incorporate Eastern wisdom into their professional lives.
+Mukul’s book touches the core of Hindu spirituality by presenting its devotional feel, which involves directly connecting to God through the surrender of the self.
+While exploring the spiritual choices that are available to practicing Hindus, the techniques that can be used for remembering God, and how we relate to Nature, Devotional Hinduism offers tips to college students and employees seeking to incorporate Eastern wisdom into their professional lives.

 This book is an original presentation of Hindu spirituality, knowledge from the Gita, and thoughts from selected Bhakti Saints.